garrytaulu/project-euler-solutions/README.md

-# project-euler-solutions
+# Project Euler Journey
-A designer attempts to solve mathematical problems using Swift and Javascript
+## A designer attempts to solve mathematical problems using Swift and Javascript